jespertroan/Easy-tip-calculator-App/README.md

-# TrainingApp
+#Easy tip calculator App
-This is a training App that can do sick things
+This is a easy tip calculator that is easy to use